oacalvo/app_td/README.md

 The `Saved FITS` browser lets you inspect products previously exported by the app from the current export folder.
 It can preview saved maps, TD products, and table-like outputs.

+## Exhaustive studies

+The study tools generate a controlled grid of straight cuts from one selected straight base cut.
+They are intended for systematic scans over displacement and angle.

+Study inputs:

+- base cut
+- displacement step
+- displacement min/max, or full lateral sweep
+- angle min/max/step
+- TD width and weighting
+- output folder
+- save options for TD FITS, JSON tables, and important images

+The app can group generated cuts as stacks by displacement or by angle.
+In full-cube angular mode, each angle gets its own full family of parallel cuts across the frame.

+The study pipeline has three stages:

+1. `Run NUWT`
+2. `Run Wavelet`
+3. `Rebuild Tables`

+Study outputs include per-cell products, stack summaries, trace tables, velocity trace tables, status JSON, and manifest JSON.
+The trace tables are the right place to inspect displacement and lifetime across many generated cuts.

+Current study limitations:

+- the base cut must be straight
+- curved cuts are sampled in normal TD workflows but are not valid study bases
+- full-frame rotations can make cuts longer than the base cut when they are extended to frame edges
+- very large grids are intentionally warned or blocked because they generate many files

 ## Sessions and autosave

 The app supports: